Millennials have been blamed for many of the financial woes in the United States.

 Take homeownership and the fact that the median price for a home in the U.S. in 2017 was $199,200.
 Adjusting for inflation, the median home price in 1940 was $30,600 in 2000 dollars and $65,600 in 1970.
 This problem is made even worse when one considers the results of a 2017 survey by Realtor.com that revealed 85 percent of Baby Boomers won’t sell their home within the next year.

 Then there’s the student loan debt crisis that has affected millennials more so than any previous generation.
-As the cost of education has risen, so too has the student loan debt burden shouldered by so many young Americans.
+As the cost of college has risen, so too has the student loan debt burden shouldered by so many young Americans.
 The average borrower now owes $27,975 in educational debt.

 To get to the bottom of the financial blame, justified or not, LendEDU conducted a survey of an unlikely source: senior citizens.
 With their hindsight and experience, we wanted to see what Americans ages 65 or older thought about the fiscal health of millennials.